•

 • The use of subheads is strongly encouraged to increase readability.

-• A separate Title Page should include the name of each author along with affiliation and contact information.
+• A separate Title Page should include each author's name, affiliation, and contact information.

-• Authors should follow the guidelines of the Publication Manual of the American Psychological Association (Latest Edition).
+• Authors should follow the guidelines of the Publication Manual of the American Psychological Association (7th edition).

 • Peer Review

 All manuscripts will be reviewed through a double-blind, peer-reviewed process.
-Reviewers will use the The Journal of Faith, Education, and Community Review Rubric to guide their evaluation of the manuscript.
+Reviewers will use The Journal of Faith, Education, and Community Review Rubric to guide their manuscript evaluation.